justinkeung1018/Tic-Tac-Toe/README.md

-# N x N Tic-Tac-Toe for N players
+# N x N Tic-Tac-Toe for K players
 ## How to play the game
 1. Enter the size of the grid (only square grids currently)
 1. Enter the number of players